 Supports content download from clients configured for other content technologies, such as Windows BranchCache.

-Starting in version 1806, use cloud distribution points as source locations for pull-distribution points.
+Use cloud distribution points as source locations for pull-distribution points.

 Deployment and operation of the cloud distribution point includes the following components:

 A cloud service in Azure.
 The site distributes content to this service, which stores it in Azure cloud storage.
 The management point provides to clients this content location in the list of available sources as appropriate.